When people look for an interior designer, they almost always start with a Google search. You want them to find and pick you, not your competitors.

 Another way to find keywords is to see what your competitors are optimizing for.
 To do that, you’ll want to go to Domain Overview, then enter the relevant URL.

-Basically, this lets you snoop on their analytics.
-You can see how much traffic they’re getting; what keywords they’re optimizing for; which of their pages rank the best; and more.
+This essentially lets you snoop on their analytics.
+You can see how much traffic they’re getting and what keywords they’re optimizing for.
+It gives you visibility on which of their pages rank the best and more.

 You’ll be able to pull a list of their keywords so that you can also optimize for them.
 (And ideally, outdo them and rank above them!)